jasmine789/Sensing-and-Estimating-in-Robotics-ResultsDemo/README.md

 ## PR3: Visual-Inertial Simultaneously Localization and Mapping (SLAM) using Extended Kalman Filter(EKF)

 In this project, I implement Visual- Inertial Simultaneous Localization and Mapping(SLAM) using the Extended Kalman Filter(EKF).
-I implemented IMU-based Localization via EKF prediction, Landmark Mapping via EKF update and a Visual-Inertial SLAM.
+I implemented IMU-based Localization via EKF prediction, Landmark Mapping via EKF update, and a Visual-Inertial SLAM.
 The visual features matched across the left-right camera frames and across time are provided, as shown in the following image.

 ![features](./results_demo/features.png)